Rocket-007/Rocket-007.github.io/2dBlobs_page.md

 but i dont know what came into me that made me choose such a big project at the very early stage of me learning love2d.

 It was terrible but exciting and fun but still verrry terrrriblee(sooo mannnny buggggs and errrorsss and issues and... arghh!!).
+Mind you this project is done entirely with my android phone.
-Even wiht all the bugs and issues like:
+There were big issues like:
     -map editing
     -enemy spawnig
     -gamestates design
     -sound implementation
     -enemy ai
     -game controls
-    -player spawinig
     -ui design
     -character selection...